MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ---
 title: Pick for Internal Operations in Advanced Warehouse Configurations
-description: If your locations use picking as well as shipping, pick components for production and assembly activities in the Warehouse Pick page.
+description: If your locations use picking and shipping, pick components for production, assembly, and job activities on the Warehouse Pick page.
-author: SorenGP
+author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 09/02/2022
-ms.author: edupont
+ms.author: bholtorf
-ms.openlocfilehash: a0704d35debbe8cdd7c2be240c6a02759a919795
+ms.openlocfilehash: 2ef879e5dbabb9281114d62a956ad4b10113c199
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
+ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
+ms.lasthandoff: 09/30/2022
-ms.locfileid: "9531259"
+ms.locfileid: "9607571"
 ---
-# <a name="pick-for-production-or-assembly-in-advanced-warehouse-configurations"></a>Pick for Production or Assembly in Advanced Warehouse Configurations
+# <a name="pick-for-production-assembly-or-jobs-in-advanced-warehouse-configurations"></a>Pick for Production, Assembly, or Jobs in Advanced Warehouse Configurations

-In advanced warehouse configurations where the location is set up to use picking as well as shipping, you can pick components for production and assembly activities with the **Warehouse Pick** page.
+In advanced warehouse configurations where the location is set up to use picking and shipping, you can pick components for production and assembly activities on the **Warehouse Pick** page.

-Alternatively, you can use the **Movement Worksheet** page to move items between bins ad hoc, meaning without reference to a source document.
+You can also use the **Movement Worksheet** page to spontaneously move items between bins without reference to a source document.
 For more information, see [Move Items in advanced warehouse configurations](warehouse-how-to-move-items-in-advanced-warehousing.md).

-For information about picking items for internal operations in basic warehouse locations that are set up for picking only, see [Move Components to an Operation Area in Basic Warehouse Configurations](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md).
+For information about picking items in basic warehouse locations that are set up for picking only, see [Move Components to an Operation Area in Basic Warehouse Configurations](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md).

+> [!NOTE]
-You cannot create a warehouse pick document from scratch because a pick activity is always part of a workflow, either in a pull or a push scenario.
+> You can't create a warehouse pick document from scratch because a pick activity is always part of a workflow, either in a pull or a push scenario.

 You can create the warehouse pick document in a push fashion by selecting **Create Whse.
 Pick** on the source document, such as a released assembly order or warehouse shipment.
 For more information, see [Pick Items with Warehouse Picks](warehouse-how-to-pick-items-for-warehouse-shipment.md).

-Alternatively, you can create the warehouse pick document in a pull fashion by using the **Pick Worksheet** page to detect pick requests, both for shipment and internal operations, and then create the required warehouse pick documents.
+You can also create a warehouse pick document in a pull fashion by using the **Pick Worksheet** page to detect pick requests.
+This method is useful for shipment and internal operations.
+You can then create the required warehouse pick documents.

 The following procedure explains a pull scenario where you pick components for a released production order through the **Pick Worksheet** page.
 The procedure also applies for an assembly order.